 Chad’s book doesn’t focus on building a real estate empire or strategies like farmland investing.
 Instead, it focuses on buying homes as rental properties for people to live in.
-Given the changing economic and political environment, I am a little hesitant about this approach.
-I believe individuals buying several single-family homes as a residential rental property is no longer a good investment.
+Given the changing economic and political environment, I am a little hesitant about this approach of buying several single-family homes as a residential rental property, Commercial real estate crowdfunding might be a better option

 Choose FI: Your Blueprint to Financial Independence